BlockIo/gem-block-io/README.md

     $ gem install block_io

+## Changelog

+*07/01/14*: Forcing TLSv1 usage since Block.io does not support SSLv3 due to its vulnerable nature.
+Fixed:
+	    HTTPClient.new.ssl_config.ssl_version = :TLSv1

 ## Usage

 It's super easy to get started.
 In your Ruby shell ($ irb), for example, do this: